Tag: reflection

 ⁜Prayer⁜

-Lord Jesus, your birth, , death, and break every model of success. guide our thoughts to success as you would have us define under the authority and wisdom of God, the Father.
+Lord Jesus, your birth, , death, and break every human model of success. guide our thoughts to success as you would have us define under the authority and wisdom of God, the Father.
 Amen.

 • Reconciling Fruit